cdepillabout/large-file-parser-ng/README.md

 sys     0m44.553s
 ```

-The system runs out of memory after a minute and `large-file-dumb-parser` gets
+The system runs out of memory after a minute and `large-file-dumb-parser` is
 killed.

 ## Streaming Parser